Texas Evictions 101: Legal Timelines, Landlord Rights, and How to Protect Your Investment

 Compared to most states, Texas is genuinely advantageous for landlords who need to remove a non-paying tenant:

 These advantages only materialize if you execute the process correctly.
 Procedural mistakes don't get warnings in Texas JP courts — they get dismissals.
+And even a fast eviction costs real money.
+The goal is always to avoid eviction entirely through rigorous screening — but when it's necessary, Texas law is on your side if you follow the rules.

 The Texas Eviction Process: Step by Step